NeMaksym/Arduino-EasySevenSeg/README.md

 - display pin 10 == 10 on Arduino

 #### Custom pins
-On the other hand, you may provide your own pin values.
+On the other hand, you may set up your own pin values.
 Just pass them to the `begin(int 1pin, ... int 10pin)` method.
-Keep in mind, pins 3 and 8 are omitted, since they are GND.
+Keep in mind, pins #3 and #8 are omitted, since they are common (see "display types" above).